-We run the experiments over real-world financial transaction relations obtained from our industrial collaborators4.
+We run the experiments over real-world financial transaction relations obtained from our industrial collaborators (names omitted per companies request).
 Due to the sensitivity of the financial information, we received a masked version of the datasets in which personal information such as user names, account IDs and IPs were omitted, and locations were reduced to include only the city name.
 We obtained five datasets belonging to five different financial institutes (FIs) around the world, for the second quarter of 2016.
-Each dataset consists of (i) a transactions relation, of two full months activity, and (ii) the full set of fraud detection rules for that period 5.
+Each dataset consists of (i) a transactions relation, of two full months activity, and (ii) the full set of fraud detection rules for that period.
+As mentioned in Section II, the rule language that we consider, albeit simple, forms the core of common rule languages used by actual systems and indeed covered all the obtained rules.
 For each FI, we used the first month data as our training set and tested our generated rules against the second month.